How do pensions work in Germany?

 Ok, so we have shown you why the public pension will not be enough to maintain your standard of living in retirement.
 At the same time, we have also told you that the state-subsidized forms of saving for old age do not make much sense in most cases.
 So what are you going to do about it?
 How should you close your pension gap now?

-In our opinion, a wisely chosen private pension plan (known as 'private Rentenversicherung' in German) is the best answer to this question as it allows you to combine tax advantages with a reasonable return.
+In our opinion, a wisely chosen private pension plan (known as 'private Rentenversicherung' in German) is the best answer to this question, as it allows you to combine tax advantages with a reasonable return.

 A private pension plan invested in ETFs: The most promising addition to your retirement plan

 The traditional classic and the revamped new classic versions of the private pension plans suffer from the same weaknesses already described for Riester and Rürup: low returns as the full or partial premium guarantees force investment in low interest rate investments like government bonds.
-Costs will then eat a considerable part of the return, sometimes even leading to negative returns
+Costs will then eat a considerable part of the return, sometimes leading to negative returns.

 performance-etfs-vs-bonds